-Our vegetation classifier is based on a U-Net [46], and it classifies any city into tree, grass, and background.
+Our vegetation classifier is based on a U-Net [45], and it classifies any city into tree, grass, and background.
 Our output provides the same dimensions in width and height but with n channels where n is the number of classes in the segmentation (in our case, n = 3).
 The size of the tiles is 256^2 pixels.
-The input dimension of our data (per tile) is $256^2 \times 48$ and the output $256^2 \times$ 3.
+The input dimension of our data (per tile) is $256^2 \times 48$ and the output is $256^2 \times 3$.
 The tiles are stitched to curate the full maps.
 We developed a novel data generator for U-Net and performed data augmentation specific to our 48 channel data.
-Fig. 4 shows that using 12 months data outperforms a single month data for all our test cities.
+Figure 4 shows that using 12-month data outperforms a single-month data for all our test cities.

-Fig. 4 Single- vs 12-Month Segmentation.
-Segmentation of four cities into trees (green), grass (red), and background (black) using single month vs. 12-months data.
-F1scores are shown, indicating a clear superior accuracy of our 12-months solution.
+Fig. 4 Single- vs 12-month segmentation.
+Segmentation of four cities into trees (green), grass (red), and background (black) using single month vs. 12-month data.
+F1-scores are shown, indicating a clear superior accuracy of our 12-month solution